Definition of Tax Shelter

 Tax shelters are methods through which individuals and enterprises minimize their tax liabilities.
 Tax shelter ranges from 401(K) programs to international bank accounts.
-There are numerous legitimates at the moment.
-Instead of opting for increasingly obscure methods of limiting tax liability, the taxpayers must try and stick to tactics that are tried and tested such as saving for retirement or children’s college admission fees, investment in real estate properties, etc.
+There are numerous legitimate at the moment.
+Instead of opting for increasingly obscure methods of limiting tax liability, the taxpayers must try and stick to tactics that are tried and tested, such as saving for retirement or children’s college admission fees, investment in real estate properties, etc.

 This is a guide to Tax Shelter.
-Here we discuss the difference between tax shelter and tax evasion along with types and examples.
+Here we discuss the difference between tax shelter and tax evasion, along with types and examples.
 You may also look at the following articles to learn more –